lohith-ar/maincourse_java_jfse_mc01_outcome01_02/PROBLEM.md

    - Following functionality needs to be implemented in TDD approach

         - search a given country from the given list of countries
-        - sort the given list of countries in ascending oeder
+        - sort the given list of countries in ascending order
         - extract distinct countries from the given list of countries and sort them in ascending order of the number of characters in country name
         - search the country for a given capital from the given collection of country names and capital names

    - Empty and null inputs should be checked